gradle/gradle/design-docs/publication-model.md

 5. Add an `IvyArtifactSet` interface.
 This is a collection of objects that can be converted to a collection of `IvyArtifact` instances.
 6. Add an `artifacts` property to `IvyConfiguration`.

 For the singleton `ivy` and `maven` instances, these properties would have defaults as specified earlier.
-For `MavenPublication` instances backed by a `MavenPom`, these properties will default to those artifacts that match the `MavenPom` artifact filter.
-Mutating the artifacts for a `MavenPom` backed publication would not affect the artifact filter.

 To customise a Maven publication: